Anushika-Kothari/educational-machine/PROBLEM-DEFINITION.md

 ## **OBJECTIVE**
 * USER FRIENDLY
 * SEMI-AUTOMATIC
-* HAVE A VOICE COMMAND WHEN THE SHAPE IS GENERATED.
 * PORTABLE.
 * AESTHETICALLY PLEASING.
-*
+* THE CHILD SHOULD BE ABLE TO LEARN THE BASIC SHAPES.
+* HELPS IN CREATIVE LEARNING AS THE CHILD WILL LEARN TO GENERATE SHAPES IN DIFFERENT WAYS.

 ## **PROBLEM DEFINITION (VERSION 1)**
+Create a semi-automatic and  user friendly shape generator machine.
+The machine should be aesthetically pleasing as well as portable.
+The main objective of the machine is to teach the child the basic shapes.
+The machine will help the child in creative learning as the child will learn to generate shapes in different ways.

 ## **FUNCTIONS**
-* DEVELOP A SKILL OR LEARN A SUBJECT.
-* REUSABLE.
+* BLUETOOTH ACTIVATED
-* TO IMPROVE IMAGINATION THAT HELPS IN PROBLEM SOLVING.
-* HELPS IN CREATIVE LEARNING.
-* LED LIGHT THAT GLOWS WHEN ANSWER IS RIGHT.
+* SHOULD GENERATE SHAPE ACCORDING TO THE GIVEN INPUT OF THE CHILD
+* THE SHAPE SHOULD BE GENERATED WITHIN 20 SECONDS
+* SHOULD GIVE A VOICE NOTE ON THE SHAPE GENERATED ONCE ITS COMPLETELY DONE

 ## **PROBLEM DEFINITION (VERSION 2)**
-A low maintenance and easy to use machine that is portable.
-It should be challenging but at the same time teach a child about a subject or a skill.
-The product should be aesthetically pleasing and durable.The product should be reusable that improves imagination and imbibes creative learning at the same time also makes the mind a problem solver.
-The product glows only when the answer is right.
+Create a semi-automatic and  user friendly shape generator machine.
+The machine should be aesthetically pleasing as well as portable.
+The main objective of the machine is to teach the child the basic shapes.
+The machine will help the child in creative learning as the child will learn to generate shapes in different ways.
+The machine should be bluetooth activated for the child to pick the shape to be generated.
+The shape should be generated within 20 seconds of time.
+Once the shape is fully generated, a voice note telling the name of the shape is activated.

 ## **CONSTRAINTS**
 * DIMENSIONS SHOULD BE 2FT*2FT*2FT.
 * AGE GROUP SHOULD BE 3-8 YEARS.
-* BUDGET OF THE MACHINE SHOULD BE 4000-5000.
+* BUDGET OF THE MACHINE SHOULD BE 2000-3000.
-* WEIGHT OF THE MACHINE SHOULD BE 2KG.
+* WEIGHT OF THE MACHINE SHOULD BE 1KG.
-* HAVE A SMALL LED THAT DOESN'T AFFECT THE VISIBILITY OF THE CHILD.
-* OVER USAGE MAY CUT DOWN SOCIAL INTERACTION AND SOCIAL SKILLS.
 * THE PRODUCT SHOULD BE DELIVERED WITHIN 2 MONTHS.
+* THE NUMBER OF SHAPES GENERATED ARE 4-5.

 ## **PROBLEM DEFINITION (VERSION 3)**
-A low maintenance and easy to use machine that is portable.
-It should be challenging but at the same time teach a child about a subject or a skill.
-The product should be aesthetically pleasing and durable.The product should be reusable that improves imagination and imbibes creative learning at the same time also makes the mind a problem solver.
-The product glows only when the answer is right.
-The product should be of dimensions 2ft*2ft*2ft apt for the age group of 3-8 years costing around 4000-5000 and weighing upto 2kg.Restrict the child to not overuse the product as it may hinder child's social interaction and social skills.
-The product should have a small LED that doesn't affect the visibility of the child.
+Create a semi-automatic and  user friendly shape generator machine.
+The machine should be aesthetically pleasing as well as portable.
+The main objective of the machine is to teach the child the basic shapes.
+The machine will help the child in creative learning as the child will learn to generate shapes in different ways.
+The machine should be bluetooth activated for the child to pick the shape to be generated.
+The shape should be generated within 20 seconds of time.
+Once the shape is fully generated, a voice note telling the name of the shape is activated.
+The machine should be of dimensions 2ft*2ft*2ft apt for the age group of 3-8 years costing around 2000-3000 and weighing upto 1kg.The number of shapes that the machine can generate are 4-5.
 The product should be delivered within 2 months of time.